antononcube/SimplifiedMachineLearningWorkflows-book/Tutorials/WolframU-DataTransformation-workflows/README.md

 ### Introduction through questions and answers

+- What are the simplifying assumptions for the family of workflows considered in this tutorial?
+  - We do not consider hard to generalize- or too specialized transformations.
+  - For example, we do not consider:
+    - Data gathering/harvesting
+    - Data ingestion by parsing of, say, XML structures
+    - Date-time specific transformations
+    - Natural text specific transformation
+    - Etc.

-- What kind of data is considered?
+- What are the simplifying assumptions about the targeted data and transformations?
   - Tabular data and collections of tabular data.
+(E.g. lists of datasets.)
+  - Transformation workflows that can be expressed with a certain "standard" or "well-known" subset of SQL.

 - Do these workflows apply to other programming languages and/or data systems?
   - Yes, we target multiple "data science" programming languages.

 - Are additional packages needed to run the codes?
   - Yes and no: depends on the target data transformation system.
+  - Sometimes the WL code uses Wolfram Function Repository functions.

 - Are there similar tutorials specialized to other programming languages or packages?
   - Yes, many.
+Both for WL and the rest (Julia/Python/R.)
+  - That said, in this tutorial we use a certain simplified and streamlined data-and-transformations model that allows cross-system, transferable know-how and workflows to be developed.

 - What the most important concepts for a newcomer to data wrangling?

-- What the simplifying assumptions for the family workflows considered in this class?
+  - Cross tabulation (or contingency matrices)
+  - Long form and wide form (or data pivoting)
+  - The so called Split-apply-combine pattern

 - How do the considered data transformation workflows relate to well known Machine Learning (ML) workflows?
+  - Generally speaking, data has to be transformed into formats convenient for the application of ML algorithms.
+    Here

+- How much is WL used?
+  - Approximately 80% we use WL; for illustration purposes we show some of the workflows in other languages.
+    (Run within the same Mathematica presentation notebooks.)

 ### Mental model

 *...of the considered DT queries.*

+- Simplifying assumptions
 - Tabular data
 - The Split-transform-combine DT pattern, \[HW1\]
 - Reshaping